harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md

 ## Verify mapping

-Next, look in the mapped Harness project to see the imported Argo CD entities.
+To see the imported Argo CD entities from the mapping, look in the mapped Harness project.

 1. In your Harness project, Select **GitOps**, and then select **Applications**.
    You can see the imported application.